14+ Tips for Camping in The Rain and Avoid Getting Soaked

 Now that you have done a whole load of work, this does not sound like a clever idea.
 Camping outside the city is always a good thing, even on a rainy day.
 This seems a little tricky, but there are effective tools, methods, and weapons that you should have learned by now and are going to have up your sleeve next time.

 There is nothing to guarantee that your camping day is going to be completely dry.
 Rain is something you must always be ready for.
-Here are some must-do’s for you and your team:
+Here are some must-dos for you and your team to pay attention first in case of camping in the rain:

 1. Check your canvas for rips, tears, holes, and broken seams.